rust-lang/rfcs/text/0000-explicit-tail-calls.md

 ### Principled Local Goto
-One alternative would be to support some kind of local goto natively, indeed there exists a [pre-RFC](https://internals.rust-lang.org/t/pre-rfc-safe-goto-with-value/14470/9?u=scottmcm) ([comment](https://github.com/rust-lang/rfcs/issues/2691#issuecomment-1458604986)).
-This design should be able to achieve the same performance and stack usage, though it seems to be quite difficult to implement and does not seem to be as flexible as the chosen design, especially regarding indirect calls and external functions.
+One alternative would be to support some kind of local goto natively, indeed there exists a [pre-RFC](https://internals.rust-lang.org/t/pre-rfc-safe-goto-with-value/14470/9?u=scottmcm) ([comment](https://github.com/rust-lang/rfcs/issues/2691#issuecomment-1458604986)) or another (LLVM specific idea)[https://internals.rust-lang.org/t/idea-for-safe-computed-goto-using-enums/21787?u=programmerjake].
+These designs should be able to achieve the targeted performance and stack usage, though they seems to be quite difficult to implement or are backend specific.
+Also they do not seem to be as flexible as the chosen design, especially implementing tail calls to indirect or external functions do not seem to be feasible.

 ### Attribute on Function Declaration
 [attribute-on-function-declaration]: #attribute-on-function-declaration